Hawaii 3 Day Big Island Itinerary + Tips

 We chose to stay at the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel due to its proximity to the airport.
 We were able to stay at a nice hotel and even get an ocean view room for a decent price.
 Plus, the whole area around the hotel was full of restaurants, souvenir shops and other things to do.

 I have absolutely no complaints about the hotel itself or the area.
 It was an absolutely beautiful place to stay.
-However, I wouldn’t recommend staying there if only because of how far it was from all of the activities on this 3 day big island itinerary.
-If I had to do it all over again, I would probably fly into Hilo instead of Kona and stay in or around the Hilo area.
+However, I wouldn’t recommend staying there for solo or family travelers, if only because of how far it was from all of the activities on this 3 day big island itinerary.
+If I personally had to do it all over again, I would probably fly into Hilo instead of Kona and stay in or around the Hilo area.
+However, it’s also considered one of the best Hawaii honeymoon hotels, so it may be more ideal for couples looking to just relax instead of exploring the island.

 What to Pack for the Big Island

-For the most part, packing for a trip to the Big Island is the same as packing for any trip to the beach.
+For the most part, packing for a trip to the Big Island is the same as packing for any of the Hawaiian Islands.
 You’ll want to bring tank tops, shorts, a bathing suit, sunscreen, and everything else that you would typically bring.
 However, there are a few things you will want to bring with you that you may not immediately think about.

 The first is a good pair of tennis shoes.
 Not just good walking shoes or sandals.
 Bring something that has good traction and is completely enclosed, like tennis shoes or hiking boots.
 These will be especially important if you plan on visiting the Hawaii Volcanoes National Park and even Punalu’u Black Sand Beach.
 If you want to really go exploring, you’ll be climbing over rough lava rock, and a good pair of shoes will be super helpful.
 My mom learned this the hard way.
 She was wearing sandals when climbing on lava rock.
 Her shoe got stuck on one of the edges of the rock, and she fell and broke her toe.
 Trust me, bring good shoes.